 For economic factors are too central to understanding the material world we live in, and too close to science, especially to the empiricism that strengthens “ordinary people.”
 They also buttress the claims of classical liberals (the Founders and framers of the US Constitution); try to read the Federalist papers without understanding the economic disaster of the Articles of Confederation, or without understanding the liberating conception of equality under the law—and the laws are at bottom about economic factors and their interpretation.

 Central to that project of counter-Enlightenment were the fields of social psychology, social relations, and sociology.
-No longer would professionals in these fields follow the procedures of science, following material evidence to its logical conclusions, but now their aims were “social cohesion” and “political stability”—sometimes called the Third Way.
+No longer would professionals in these fields follow the procedures of science (either “pure” or “applied”), following material evidence to its logical conclusions, but now, echoing British Tories and Whigs, their aims were “social cohesion” and “political stability”—sometimes called the Third Way.
 If this meant abandoning the authority of (unreliably changeable) science, so be it.
-After all, materialist procedures buttressed the arguments of the Enlightenment (see http://clarespark.com/2009/12/12/switching-the-enlightenment-corporatist-liberalism-and-the-revision-of-american-history/.)
+After all, materialist procedures buttressed the arguments of the Enlightenment (see https://clarespark.com/2009/12/12/switching-the-enlightenment-corporatist-liberalism-and-the-revision-of-american-history/.)
 Here are some of Parsons’s other achievements: 1.
 The declaration that free speech should be tolerated solely in a psychiatrist’s office; 2.
 An essay in a volume on antisemitism that described the Jewish God as domineering and genocidal; and 3.
 The blaming of native Nazism on “romantic puritans”.
 These claims were not hidden away in private communications or notes, but published in 1942, where I found them, with my eyebrows raised to my hairline.

 Indeed, the great achievement of progressive sociology (as exemplified by Parsons and other authoritarian “liberals”) was to place the academic reader in a double bind: society was ideally a self-contained smoothly functioning machine, similar to that of the plant world.
 But social bonds were mystical, not materialist as the puritan romantics would have it.